Poonjar: Poonjar dynasty

-The Poonjar dynasty originated from the Pandyan Kings of the Sangam Age.
-The founder of the dynasty, Manavikrama Kulashekhara Perumal, was a Pandyan king whose mother was a Chera princess.
-In 1152 AD, he shifted from Madurai due to the incessant civil wars in Tamil Country.
-The Raja carried one of the three idols of Meenakshi, their "Kula Devatha", which was used in the annual car festival at the famed Madurai Meenakshi Temple.
-It was established as a "pratishta" in the Meenakshi temple where it currently sits, on the banks of the Meenachil River.
+The Poonjar dynasty traces its origins to the Pandyan kings of the Sangam period.
+Its founder, Manavikrama Kulashekhara Perumal, was a Pandyan prince whose mother was a Chera princess.
+In 1152 CE, he moved from Madurai to the region due to political instability in Tamil country.
+He brought one of the three idols of the goddess Meenakshi (the dynasty's tutelary deity) from the Madurai Meenakshi Temple.
+This idol was installed on the banks of the Meenachil River, where the Meenakshi Temple in Poonjar stands today.

 Manavikram Raja

-History documents that Manavikraman Raja procured the land from the Thekkancoor Rajas, which is now part of Kottayam, Pathanamthitta and Idukki districts of Kerala and added it to his domain in Tamil country.
-He established political connections in present-day Kerala by giving his daughter in marriage to the then Edapally Raja.
-Kochi was not yet an established kingdom.
-During the height of its glory in the 17th and 18th century AD, the Poonjar dynasty had suzerainty over the present day Idukki and Kottayam districts, parts of Ernakulam and Pathanamthitta districts in Kerala.
-They also held sway over the districts of Ramnad and parts of Madurai in Tamil Nadu.
+Manavikrama Raja acquired land from the Thekkumkoor Rajas, which encompassed parts of present-day Kottayam, Pathanamthitta, and Idukki districts, and incorporated it into his domain.
+He strengthened political ties in the region by marrying his daughter to the Edapally Raja.
+During the 17th and 18th centuries, at the height of its power, the Poonjar dynasty exercised suzerainty over large parts of present-day Idukki and Kottayam districts, as well as portions of Ernakulam and Pathanamthitta districts in Kerala, and parts of Ramnad and Madurai districts in Tamil Nadu.